These are questions people often want to ask before the mediation. We have tried to answer them here.

-Why do I have to send in my Family Matters financial pack?
+Why do I have to fill in the Family Matters Financial Disclosure Form?

 What is disclosure?